Section 4 - Initial Configuration

 After a few minutes you should start to get a reply like this;

-Open your favourite browser (make sure it is an up-to-date browser that support web standards) and type in the default address of the Mutiny appliance followed by :81 this is the address and port of the web based administration interface.
+Open your favourite browser (make sure it is an up-to-date browser that support web standards) and type in the default address of the Mutiny appliance followed by :81 this is the address and port of the web based maintenance interface.

-Log in using the default Username "firstname.lastname@example.org" and Password "password" note that both the username and password are case sensitive.
+Log in using the default Username "email@example.com" and "password" note that both the username and password are case sensitive.

 Change the IP address, subnet mask and default gateway for eth1 to the addresses you wish to use on your network.
 Click [update] to save the changes.